-You may use fresh or frozen berries and rhubarb, and you may add more sugar to your sauce if desired, or your fruit is more tart.
+You may use either fresh or frozen berries and rhubarb.
+You also may want to add more sugar to your sauce depending on the tartness of your berries or rhubarb.

 If you’re here for the rhubarb raspberry sauce, here you go…